Donna Barten

 Writer… Scientist… Someone who wonders

-You may wonder how science and writing fiction could fit together.
-As a scientist I am always asking questions.
+As a scientist I always asked questions.
 “What makes a normal nerve cell become abnormal?
-How does that cell cause its neighbors and then the whole brain to move out of equilibrium and cause functional changes?”
+How does that cell cause its neighbors and then the whole brain to change function?”
 As a writer I ask similar questions.
-“If a character has a significant mental health challenge or an addiction, how does it affect not only their own life and dreams, but also those around them, and then those in the next circle around them?
+“If a character has a major trauma, how does it affect not only their own life and dreams, but also those around them, and then those in the next circle around them?
 What becomes embedded in the family dynamic?”
-I also like to plant each character squarely in their times and culture and thoroughly enjoy the research involved in adding those historical details.
+I also thoroughly enjoy the research involved in adding approriate historical details.